PlayStation Portable system software: Other features

 Like many other video game consoles, the PlayStation Portable is capable of photo, audio, and video playback in a variety of formats.
 However, unlike Sony's home consoles such as the PlayStation 3 and the PlayStation 4, it is not possible to play Blu-ray or DVD movies on the PlayStation Portable directly since it lacks a standard Blu-ray or DVD drive.
 While it does have a UMD drive and there exist UMD movies, the UMD format never saw implementation on any device other than the PlayStation Portable and as a result, the market is very limited compared to those for other optical media formats.
 There have been no more movies released on UMD since 2011, with Harry Potter and the Deathly Hallows – Part 2 being one of the final releases on the format.

 The PlayStation Portable also supports a feature known as Remote Play, which allows the PSP to access many features of a PlayStation 3 console from a remote location using the PS3's WLAN capabilities, a home network, or the Internet.
 However, unlike the later Remote Play feature between the PlayStation Vita and the PlayStation 4, the Remote Play capabilities between the PSP and the PS3 are much more limited.
 Although most of the PS3's capabilities related to its main user interface are accessible with Remote Play, playback of DVDs, Blu-ray Discs, PlayStation 2 games, most PlayStation 3 games, and copy-protected files stored on the PS3's hard drive are not supported.
 Actual Remote Play between the PSP and the PS3 games are only supported by a "select" very few PS3 titles.

 Furthermore, PSP-2000, PSP-3000, and PSP-N1000 can use the Skype VoIP service starting with system software version 3.90.
 The service allows Skype calls to be made over Wi-Fi and on the PSP Go over the Bluetooth Modem feature.
 It is not possible to use the VoIP service on the original PSP-1000 console due to hardware limitations.
 There also existed other services for the PSP such as the Room for PlayStation Portable, similar to the PlayStation 3's online community-based service known as PlayStation Home.

+Go!Messenger, a free instant messaging program jointly developed by Sony Computer Entertainment Europe and BT Group, was announced on August 22, 2007 at the Leipzig Games Convention, and was released on February 29, 2008, also with firmware version 3.90.
+It allowed the Go!Cam to be used for video conferencing and voice chat.
+PSP users could communicate with PC users through Go!Messenger if the PC was running BT Softphone 2.
+Because use of the service did not meet Sony and BT's expectations, it was discontinued on March 31, 2009.
+Subsequently, firmware version 5.50 removed the program's icon.

 SensMe channels for music files was added to the PSP starting with firmware version 6.10.
 Also, SHOUTCast Radio can be listened to via an inbuilt app on most PSPs.